 source: PA Consulting Innovation Matters 2017 report

-Therefore, the leader has to have passion for ideation to be able to drive adoption with employees.
-The sponsor must have the influential skills and willingness to keep innovation at the forefront of the executive’s minds.
+Therefore, the leader has to have a passion for ideation to be able to drive adoption with employees.
+The sponsor must have the influential skills to keep innovation in the workplace at the forefront of every executive’s minds.

 Innovation is an initiative that every company should be embracing.
 With the right leadership, success is only an idea away.

-Embracing ideation as a key business initiative is the first step.
-Next is choosing the right innovation management tools to generate ideas from your employees.
+Embracing ideation as a key business initiative is essential.
+Likewise, so is choosing the right tools for innovation in the workplace to generate ideas.

 All tools for innovation should:

 - be simple to use – there’s nothing worse than the employee suggestion system being too complicated